dominion-solutions/ansible-netbird/roles/netbird/README.md

 --------------
 - `netbird_setup_key`: The key that is used to automate the setup process.
 - `netbird_register`: A true/false defining whether or not register netbird.
+- `netbird_mgmt_url`: The management URL for the self-hosted instance.
+If not specified, defaults to the cloud-hosted instance (https://api.netbird.io:443).

 Dependencies
 ------------